 When the Constitution was ratified in 1788, New York became the first capital of the United States.
 Pierre L'Enfant was commissioned to remodel City Hall for the new federal government.
 The First Congress assembled here and wrote the Bill of Rights.
 On April 30, 1789, George Washington was inaugurated as the first president of the United States at Federal Hall.
+When the capital moved to Philadelphia in 1790, the building housed city government until it was demolished in 1812.

 The current structure, one of the best surviving examples of classical architecture in New York, was built as the country's first Customs House, opening in 1842.
-In 1862, Customs moved to 55 Wall Street and the building became the U.S. Sub-Treasury.
+In 1862.
+Customs moved to 55 Wall Street and the building became the U.S. Sub-Treasury.
 Millions of dollars of gold and silver were kept in the basement vaults until the Federal Reserve Bank replaced the Sub-Treasury system in 1920.
+Today, the building serves as a museum and memorial to our first president and the beginnings of the United States of America.